-Rigorous evaluations allows us to:
+Rigorous evaluations allow us to:

-- Improve what we do, to inform programme development, and
+- improve what we do, to inform programme development, and

-- Prove what we do, so we are accountable to the poor and marginalised communities we serve, donors, partners, and peer organisations
+- prove what we do, so we are accountable to the poor and marginalised communities we serve, donors, partners, and peer organisations.

 Meta-evaluation and synthesis review

-We recently conducted a review of 26 VSO evaluation reports, covering our work in specific countries and individual programmes.
+In 2016 we conducted a review of 26 VSO evaluation reports, covering our work in specific countries and individual programmes.

 The aims were to:

-- Review the quality of existing evidence and identify key areas for improvement.
+- review the quality of existing evidence and identify key areas for improvement;

-- Identify and understand trends in our impact and sustainability across different contexts, core approaches and core programme areas (education, health and livelihoods).
+- identify and understand trends in our impact and sustainability across different contexts, core approaches and core programme areas (education, health and livelihoods).

 The findings from a project to empower smallholder farmers to participate in a higher return market and transform agriculture from subsistence activity to a profitable enterprise.

-Evaluation of approaches to National Volunteering, VSO Nigeria [PDF]
+Approaches to National Volunteering, VSO Nigeria

 Understanding the contribution of national volunteering models towards programme and project objectives and outcomes in Nigeria.

-Sri Lanka Post-closure evaluation report
+Sri Lanka post-closure evaluation

 One year after we finished working in Sri Lanka, 75% of the skills, income, and process developments that we supported are being sustained, highlighting the effectiveness and continued positive impact of our approach to capacity development.

-Cameroon post-closure evaluation report [PDF]
+Cameroon post-closure evaluation

 Youth community volunteering in Bangladesh

-To increase understanding of how youth community volunteers contribute towards VSO development objectives.
+Increasing understanding of how youth community volunteers contribute towards VSO development objectives.